 It is an individual’s responsibility to provide us with accurate and truthful data.
 We cannot be liable for any information that is provided to us that is incorrect.

-We may charge an individual a reasonable fee for our costs incurred in meeting any of their requests to disclose the data we hold about them.
+We may charge an individual a reasonable fee for our costs incurred in meeting any of their requests to disclose the data we hold about them if such a request is manifestly unfounded or excessive.
+We reserve the right to clarify the specific information your request relates to.

 13. COMPLAINTS AND DISPUTES